Referral Program

 NIHB provides coverage for benefits that aren’t available under federal, provincial, territorial, or private health insurance.

-Come See Us
+Come See Us in Surrey

-Find us right on the Fraser Highway near the Langley/Surrey border, one block from Willowbrook Shopping Centre in Langley!
+Find us right on the Fraser Highway near the Surrey/Langley border, one block from Willowbrook Shopping Centre in Langley!
+We have plenty of available parking directly in front of the practice.

 Our Address